 White Springs Timeline

-White Springs is owned and created by a rather remarkable forward thinking gentleman and his beloved wife and now managed by his daughter and son in law.
+White Springs was created by a rather remarkable forward thinking gentleman and his beloved wife and is now managed by his daughter and son in law.
 When you see the massive scale of the site, spread over 37 acres of land and the sheer size of the lakes that people fish from every day.

 It would be difficult to imagine this picturesque holiday complex found in Pontarddulais near Swansea, being anything other than a totally natural occurring phenomenon.
 One certainly would never imagine that in fact it was totally man made and had been designed and made by one man alone.

 The peace and tranquility that is White Springs today is the result of love and dedication.

 In 1985, the late Vince was a landscape gardener and bought the 37 acre site from the local steel works.
 The land consisted mainly of a peat bog and he had wanted to expand and supplement his already thriving turf and landscaping business by selling the soil and reshape the landscape which was always something close to his heart.